mertpehlivancik/MertPehlivancik/README.md

 ## Hi there 👋
-🎓I graduated Yasar University-Computer Engineering departmant at 2019.\n 🏢 I work at Arcelik.\n
+🎓I graduated Yasar University-Computer Engineering departmant at 2019.
+🏢 I work at Arcelik.<br>
 ⚡ I'm enthusiastic learner.

 ## How can you reach me?